 It used to be the case that those in the various medical professions were limited to strictly on-site job options, but that's rapidly changing.
-As high speed internet connections become more prevalent, video conferencing, which used to require bleeding edge web-building chops, is now a relatively commonplace technology that's fairly easy to deploy on a modern, streamlined website.
+As high speed internet connections become more prevalent, video conferencing, which used to require bleeding edge web-building chops, is now a relatively commonplace — making it so that work at home medical jobs exist!

 Obviously, the medical industry is complex, and you'll find that most of the jobs out there have fairly stringent education and experience requirements.